felegy/lando-heroku-php/README.md

 ### Lando and Docker

-The main dependency is `Lando` [https://lando.dev](https://lando.dev/) and also `Docker` of course, but Lando is contains Docker Desktop builtin on Windows and Mac.
+The main dependency is `Lando` [https://lando.dev](https://lando.dev/) and also `Docker` of course, but Lando is contains Docker Desktop built-in on Windows and Mac.

 ### Local domain and cert for development